To restore the tooth

 - Lack of durability – Composite fillings wear out sooner than amalgams.
-In addition, under the pressure of chewing, they may not last as long as amalgams, particularly if used as filling material for large cavities.
+Under the pressure of chewing they may not last as long particularly if used as filling material for large cavities.

 - Chipping – Depending on location, composite materials can chip off the tooth.

 - Sensitivity – There is a greater chance of sensitivity after the filling is placed.
-This usually goes away with time, but occasionally lingers and further treatment is required.
+This usually goes away with time, but it occasionally lingers and requires further treatment.

-- Leakage – The bond may break down on the filling, especially where chewing forces are high.
-This causes the filling to leak and replacement would be necessary.
+- Leakage – The bond on the filling may break down, especially where chewing forces are high.
+This causes the filling to leak and requires replacement.

-- Expense – Composite fillings can cost up to twice the cost of amalgams.
+- Expense – Composite fillings can cost up to twice the amount of amalgams.